darHH/tp/docs/UserGuide.md

 deletegame 1
 ```

-This deletes the game at INDEX.
+This deletes the game at index 1.

 ![Deleting a Game](images/deletegame_command.png)